m-delfino/influenzanet-setup-guide/maintenance/2-issue-resolution.md

 Once an immediate response is drafted by the support team, the system admin takes the following steps:
 1. First look at Mailgun logs to assess the problem.
-    - Log into mailgun, go to Sending -> Logs (select survey.infectieradar.be)
+    - Log into mailgun, go to Sending -> Logs (select survey.influenzanet.be)
     - Filter the logs according to the email id of the user facing the problem (if support request received)
     - Goal is to find which emails are failing or have been delivered too late.
     - Some example causes - > Registration email delivered too late, Login code delivered too late, or Login code delivery failed etc.
     - You can attempt to resend failed emails here, or also can view the content of the email to further help out the participant.
 (You can extract the code or the registration link directly and send to the participant)
     - Or if there is a different issue that requires mailgun support, immediate create a support request with Mailgun.
-2. To investigate GKE, log in with Infectieradar admin account into google cloud console.
+2. To investigate GKE, log in with influenzanet admin account into google cloud console.
     - Look for Kubernetes in the menu on the top left corner and click on clusters
     - Workloads gives you a description of the services that are currently running -> How many pods, which image version is being used, current limits on resources=> how much ram or cpu can a pod take (upper limit), etc.
     - To investigate mongodb
-        - Connect to mongodb by following the steps mentioned in [mongo-connect-configure](https://github.com/influenzanet/infectieradar-setup-guide/blob/master/system-configuration/1-mongodb-config.md)
+        - Connect to mongodb by following the steps mentioned in [mongo-connect-configure](https://github.com/influenzanet/influenzanet-setup-guide/blob/master/system-configuration/1-mongodb-config.md)
         - Now you should be inside the mongo shell
         - List the databases by running ```show dbs```
         - The following databases are of importance (we use belgium as an example instance here):